The Upcoming 50th GST Council: This is What to Look Out For

 The High Court of Karnataka quashed the GST enforcement case observing that skill gaming prize pools are actionable claims not subject to GST levy.

-According to a senior government official quoted earlier by the media, the GST Council will likely propose Indian legislation to include definitions of terms like online gaming, casinos, and horse races to bring clarity and transparency to taxation.
+According to a senior government official quoted earlier by the media.
+The GST Council will likely propose Indian legislation to include definitions of terms like online gaming.
+As well as casinos, and horse races to bring clarity and transparency to taxation.

 3 Types of Games will be Banned, MoS for IT Says

-The Minister of State for Skill Development, Entrepreneurship, Electronics and Information Technology, Rajeev Chandrasekhar, recently tried to clarify which online games will not be allowed in the country.
+The Minister of State for Skill Development, Entrepreneurship, Electronics and Information Technology is Rajeev Chandrasekhar.
+He recently tried to clarify which online games will not be allowed in the country.

-However, the MoS for IT was unable to offer any details on what criteria will be used to determine if a game falls into any of the rather broad categories to be banned.
+However, the MoS for IT was unable to offer certain details.
+It is still unclear what criteria will be used.
+And the categories of games to be banned are rather broad.